 Like other non-essential businesses, AMGtime stopped working from the office after the stay-at-home order and relocated their workers remotely.
 As a small business providing time and attendance software that also handles tech support in-house, adjusting to remote work was a struggle in the beginning.
 They had to learn to telecommunicate more effectively with each other to assist their clients’ technical and customer support needs.
 The convenience of your coworker next to you to ask questions or show the problem was no longer available and adjustments needed to be made.

 Eventually, AMGtime employees were able to relocate back into the office by following CDC guidelines of social distancing and wearing masks.
 However, the first few months of the pandemic were some of the hardest for AMGtime.

 Our CEO, Tony Galstyan, states, “When the pandemic first occurred, we saw a major decrease in our sales which hit our business financially.
 We have never seen such a drop in sales since opening like we did those first few months of the pandemic.”

 Tony and AMGtime had to rethink and adjust what products were needed during this time and how to cater to their client’s needs to ensure they were staying safe all while having his company able to continue operating.

 AMGtime recognized that typical time clocks with fingerprint and hand readers were no longer pertinent for businesses to use during COVID-19.
-They shifted their focus to their biometric face readers on hand and were able to get biometric time clocks with mask detection and thermal imaging for extra security measures against the spread of COVID-19.
+They shifted their focus to their facial recognition time clocks on hand and were able to get biometric time clocks with mask detection and thermal imaging for extra security measures against the spread of COVID-19.